-Upon admission to or registration with the University, the student and/or his or her parent(s) or legal guardian, agrees to accept responsibility and the legal obligation to pay all tuition costs, room and meal fees, and any other fees incurred or to be incurred for the student’s education.
-In addition, the student and/or his or her parent(s) or legal guardian is required to complete and submit a Payment Contract to the University each academic year.
+Upon admission to or registration with the University, the student and his or her parent(s) or legal guardian (if the student is under 18 years of age), agrees to accept responsibility and the legal obligation to pay all tuition costs, room and meal fees, and any other fees incurred or to be incurred for the student’s education.
+In addition, the student and his or her parent(s) or legal guardian (if the student is under 18 years of age) is required to complete and submit a Payment Contract to the University each academic year.
 The University agrees to make available to the student certain educational programs and the use of certain university facilities, as applicable and as described in this catalog.
 A failure to pay when due all university bills shall release the University of any obligation to continue to provide applicable educational benefits and services, including, but not limited to, the right for further registration, statements of honorable dismissal, grade reports, transcripts or diplomas.
 The student shall also be denied admittance to classes and the use of university facilities in the event of default.

 Students may choose to make student account payments in the following ways as shown at the following website: www.plu.edu/payments/.

 All students must have their account paid in full (less any financial aid accepted and/or completed) by August 25th for Fall Semester and the 25th of December for J-Term and Spring Semester.
 Payment for summer is due the first day of Summer Term, Session One.
 If you are signed up for the TMS Monthly Payment Plan, your plan must be current.